 (1) Obtain, reproduce, publish, or otherwise use the data produced under a Federal award; and

-(2) Authorize others to receive, reproduce, publish, or otherwise use such data for Federal purposes.
+(2) Authorize others to receive, reproduce, publish, or otherwise use the data for Federal purposes.

-(e)

-(1) In response to a Freedom of Information Act (FOIA) request for research data relating to published research findings produced under a Federal award that were used by the Federal Government in developing an agency action that has the force and effect of law, the Federal awarding agency must request, and the non-Federal entity must provide, within a reasonable time, the research data so that they can be made available to the public through the procedures established under the FOIA.
-If the Federal awarding agency obtains the research data solely in response to a FOIA request, the Federal awarding agency may charge the requester a reasonable fee equaling the full incremental cost of obtaining the research data.
-This fee should reflect costs incurred by the Federal agency and the non-Federal entity.
-This fee is in addition to any fees the Federal awarding agency may assess under the FOIA (5 U.S.C.
+(e)(1) The recipient or subrecipient must provide research data relating to published research findings produced under the Federal award and that were used by the Federal Government in developing an agency action that has the force and effect of law if requested by the Federal agency in response to a Freedom of Information Act (FOIA) request.
+When the Federal agency obtains the research data solely in response to a FOIA request, the Federal agency may charge the requester a fee for the cost of obtaining the research data.
+This fee should reflect the costs incurred by the Federal agency and the recipient or subrecipient.
+This fee is in addition to any fees the Federal agency may assess under the FOIA (5 U.S.C.
 552(a)(4)(A)).

-(2) Published research findings means when:
+(2) Published research findings mean:

-(i) Research findings are published in a peer-reviewed scientific or technical journal; or
+(i) Research findings published in a peer-reviewed scientific or technical journal; or

-(ii) A Federal agency publicly and officially cites the research findings in support of an agency action that has the force and effect of law.
-“Used by the Federal Government in developing an agency action that has the force and effect of law” is defined as when an agency publicly and officially cites the research findings in support of an agency action that has the force and effect of law.
+(ii) Research findings publicly cited by a Federal agency in developing an agency action that has the force and effect of law.

-(3) Research data means the recorded factual material commonly accepted in the scientific community as necessary to validate research findings, but not any of the following: Preliminary analyses, drafts of scientific papers, plans for future research, peer reviews, or communications with colleagues.
-This “recorded” material excludes physical objects (e.g., laboratory samples).
-Research data also do not include:
+(3) Research data means the recorded factual material commonly accepted in the scientific community as necessary to validate research findings.
+Research data does not include any of the following:

+(i) Preliminary analyses, drafts of scientific papers, plans for future research, peer reviews, or communications with colleagues.
+This “recorded” material excludes physical objects (for example, laboratory samples).

-(i) Trade secrets, commercial information, materials necessary to be held confidential by a researcher until they are published, or similar information which is protected under law; and
+(ii) Trade secrets, commercial information, materials necessary to be held confidential by a researcher until they are published, or similar information which is protected under law; and

-(ii) Personnel and medical information and similar information the disclosure of which would constitute a clearly unwarranted invasion of personal privacy, such as information that could be used to identify a particular person in a research study.
+(iii) Personnel, medical, and other personally identifiable information that, if disclosed, would constitute an invasion of personal privacy.
+Information that could identify a particular person in a research study is not considered research data.

+(f) Federal agencies should work with recipients to maximize public access to Federally funded research results and data in a manner that protects data providers’ confidentiality, privacy, and security.
+Agencies should provide guidance to recipients to make restricted-access data available through a variety of mechanisms.
+FOIA may not be the most appropriate mechanism for providing access to intangible property, including Federally funded research results and data.

 § 200.316 Property trust relationship.

-Real property, equipment, and intangible property, that are acquired or improved with a Federal award must be held in trust by the non-Federal entity as trustee for the beneficiaries of the project or program under which the property was acquired or improved.
-The Federal awarding agency may require the non-Federal entity to record liens or other appropriate notices of record to indicate that personal or real property has been acquired or improved with a Federal award and that use and disposition conditions apply to the property.
+Real property, equipment, and intangible property acquired or improved with the Federal award must be held in trust by the recipient or subrecipient as trustee for the beneficiaries of the project or program under which the property was acquired or improved.
+The Federal agency or pass-through entity may require the recipient or subrecipient to record liens or other appropriate notices of record to indicate that personal or real property has been acquired or improved with a Federal award and that use and disposition conditions apply to the property.

 Procurement Standards

-§ 200.317 Procurements by states.
+§ 200.317 Procurements by States and Indian Tribes.

-When procuring property and services under a Federal award, a State must follow the same policies and procedures it uses for procurements from its non-Federal funds.
-The State will comply with §§ 200.321, 200.322, and 200.323 and ensure that every purchase order or other contract includes any clauses required by § 200.327.
-All other non-Federal entities, including subrecipients of a State, must follow the procurement standards in §§ 200.318 through 200.327.
+When conducting procurement transactions under a Federal award, a State or Indian Tribe must follow the same policies and procedures it uses for procurements with non-Federal funds.
+If such policies and procedures do not exist, States and Indian Tribes must follow the procurement standards in §§ 200.318 through 200.327.
+In addition to its own policies and procedures, a State or Indian Tribe must also comply with the following procurement standards: §§ 200.321, 200.322, 200.323, and 200.327.
+All other recipients and subrecipients, including subrecipients of a State or Indian Tribe, must follow the procurement standards in §§ 200.318 through 200.327.

 § 200.318 General procurement standards.